Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Non-linear algebraic microlocal analysis

-In the complex domain conditions should be imposed on hypersurfaces for solutions of a given analytic non-linear \PDE to have singularities along this hypersurface (see the discussion in Subsect. \ref{sssec: Generalizations to the non-linear setting}).
+In the complex domain conditions should be imposed on hypersurfaces for solutions of a given analytic non-linear \textsc{pde} to have singularities along this hypersurface (see §§ \ref{sssec: On the non-linear generalizations}).
 For linear equations such a hypersurface must be a characteristic hypersurface for the operator.
-For quasilinear equations such a hypersurface must be also characteristic for the linear part of the operator if the solution is not too singular.
+For quasilinear equations such a hypersurface must be also characteristic for the linear part of the operator if the solution is not too singular, which practically means certain boundedness is required (see \autoref{ex: Boundedness}).

 In the real domain, the propagation of singularities for quasi-linear equations is performed along bicharacteristic curves of the linearized characteristic equation microlocally.
-In the language of $\mathcal{D}$-modules, this phenomena is captured by the notion of second microlocalization \cite{Laurent}.
-Following \cite{KashiwaraAnnals}, denote by $\mathcal{J}_V$ the subsheaf of $\mathcal{E}_X$ consisting of microdifferential operators of order $\leq 1$ whose symbol of order $1$ vanishes on $V$ i.e. $P\in\mathcal{E}_X(1)|_V$ with $\sigma_1(P)|_V=0.$ It generates a subsheaf of $\mathcal{E}_X$ denoted $\mathcal{E}_V$,
+In the language of $\D$-modules, this phenomena is captured by the notion of second microlocalization \cite{Laurent1985}.